-Outdoor fitness classes are a great and more sociable alternative to spending hours cooped up in a gym and can take many forms.
+Outdoor fitness classes are great sociable alternative to spending hours cooped up in a gym and can take many forms.

 Aerobics and dance

 A very useful advantage of taking your workout into the open air is that, with more space, the classes can incorporate a lot of things that would be impossible in a gym.
 A lot of classes are circuit-style interval training where participants do sprints or even set up mini assault courses to train on.
-This provides a great CV workout and has focus on agility which is hard to achieve in the confines of a gym.
-More intense ones may include dragging or moving weights, making for a great all body work out.
-Another advantage of these classes is the opportunity to integrate team work exercises like relays or group lifting.
+This provides a great CV workout and focuses on agility which is hard to achieve in the confines of a gym.
+More intense ones may include dragging or moving weights, making for a great all body workout.
+Another advantage of these classes is the opportunity to integrate teamwork exercises like relays or group lifting.

-At the moment more and more outdoor fitness sessions are moving to towards highly intense and highly trendy “boot camp” style workouts.
+More and more outdoor fitness sessions are moving to highly intense “boot camp” style workouts.
 These army inspired classes offer participants the chance to get fighting fit and consist of unforgiving, short but extremely high impact programmes which use traditional stretches and exercises like push-ups, jumping jacks and lunges to heavily work your body.
 Offering an old-school form of workout, with little use of expensive equipment, they provide a full body workout, combining CV exercises with strength and core building movements.
 Boot camp workouts effectively amount to interval training as you work frenetically, take a short break before resuming and often ramp up and drop the intensity at various stages.

 With such variety among the classes you need to make sure you do your research so that you get a class that is right for you and suits your fitness needs.
 After all, if you’re a rugby player looking for an alternative workout to help build your strength and agility you won’t want to turn up to your session expecting to see boxing pads and tackle bags only to be confronted by three or four rows of petite women doing synchronised aerobics.